Hyphenated Japanese terms are listed as single words.

 Goichigo Jiken (May 15th Incident) 五・一五事件

 Right wing political movements among young naval officers had grown after the ratification of the 1930 London Naval Treaty for disarmament which set lower limits for Japanese naval vessels than for the US or British navies.
 After the failure of Army officers to stage a coup in 1931 naval officers allied themselves with the ultra-nationalist Inoue Nisshō, leader of the League of Blood terrorist group.
 On May 15, 1932 a group of young naval officers attempted a coup d'etat along with some army cadets, members of the League, the right wing agricultural educator Tachibana Kōzaburo and students from his private school, Aikyōjuku.
 The insurgents killed Prime Minister (see: shushō) Inukai Tsuyoshi in his official residence in Nagata-chō.
 They also attacked the Mitsubishi (The Anime Companion 2 p.57) Bank, the home of the Makino Nobuaki the Lord Keeper of the Privy Seal, the HQ of the Rikken Seiyūkai party and some transformer substations.
 Their attacks were largely unsuccessful and they were quickly captured by the military police.
+Anime:

 The trial of 11 of the activists and the public response is discussed in Ghost in the Shell S.A.C.
-2nd GIG (ep.5)
+2nd GIG (ep.5) Sources: Japan: An Illustrated Encyclopedia p.940

 Gojira (Godzilla) ゴジラ

-Gojira Was the first Japanese film to result in an international hit and the first Japanese giant monster (see: kaijū The Anime Companion 2 p.37) film.
+Gojira Was the first Japanese film to result in an international hit and the first Japanese giant monster (see: kaijūThe Anime Companion 2 p.37) film.
 Gojira was released in November 1954 and directed by Honda Ishirō with Shimura Takashi, Kōchi Momoko and Takarada Akira playing the main roles.
 Special effects were supervised by Tsuburaya Eiji.
 In 1955 a subtitled version played in Japanese language theaters in the US to be followed with a select theatrical release in 1982.
 The US re-dubbed release of the film in 1956 was so heavily edited that many portions of the original were removed, the rest of the movie being filled out by new footage with Raymond Burr to produce the film Godzilla.
 In 2004 Gojira again played in American cinemas, 50 years after the original was released in Japan.
 In September 2006 the first US release of Gojira on video included two DVD discs, one for the original movie and the other for the US Godzilla film.
+Manga:

 Volume 1 of Dr Slump (p.53) had the first of many Gojira references that would appear in the series.

 Part of the chronological clues in A Drifting Life include the release dates of films including Gojira (p.332).
+Sources:

 "Gojira (aka Godzilla) Stomps On to U.S. Shores for the First Time Today; Classic Media Brings the Complete, Uncut, Japanese Original to DVD; The Release is Part of a Monster DVD 2-Pack, Which Includes Both Gojira and the US Version, Godzilla: King of the Monsters" PR Newswire: Sep 5, 2006.
+Japan: An Illustrated Encyclopedia p.459

 Kalat, David.
 A Critical History and Filmography of Toho's Godzilla Series p.18, 30.